-(1) As described in the Compensation Discussion and Analysis under "2022 Compensation Components-Performance Awards" and "2022 Long-Term Equity Incentive Compensation Plan," Performance Units do not have threshold, target and maximum values as contemplated by SEC rules.
+(1) As described in the Compensation Discussion and Analysis under "2023 Compensation Components-Performance Awards" and "2023 Long-Term Equity Incentive Compensation Plan," Performance Units do not have threshold, target and maximum values as contemplated by SEC rules.
 Instead, the Company must achieve certain performance goals for Performance Units to be granted, and the number of Performance Units that actually become earned at the end of the applicable measurement period may be adjusted prior to the applicable vesting date based on the occurrence of certain performance-related events.
-The number of shares of common stock issuable upon the vesting of the outstanding Performance Units was reduced in 2022 as a result of book value impairment events that occurred.
-The book value impairment events occurred because the Company's book value per share declined by more than 15% during the quarter ended March 31, 2022 and the Company's book value per share decline from January 1, 2022 to June 30, 2022 was more than 10%, and again because the Company's book value per share declined by more than 15% during the quarter ended March 31, 2022 and the Company's book value per share decline from January 1, 2022 to June 30, 2022 was more than 10%, and again because the Company's book value per share declined by more than 15% during the quarter ended September 30, 2022 and the Company's book value per share declined by more than 16% (the "Book Value Events").
-Each of the relevant incentive plans under the 2012 Plan and the 2012 Plan, as applicable, provide that if such a Book Value Events, Mr. Cauley and Mr. Haas forfeited 6,757 and 5,150 Performance Units, respectively in 2022.
+The number of shares of common stock issuable upon the vesting of the outstanding Performance Units was reduced in 2022 and 2023 as a result of book value impairment events that occurred.
+The book value impairment events occurred because (a) the Company's book value per share declined by more than 15% during the quarter ended March 31, 2022 and the Company's book value per share decline from January 1, 2022 to June 30, 2022 was more than 10%, and (b) the Company's book value per share declined by more than 15% during the quarter ended September 30, 2022 and the Company's book value per share decline from July 1, 2022 to December 31, 2022 was more than 10%, and (c) the Company's book value per share declined by more than 15% during the quarter ended September 30, 2023 and the Company's book value per share decline from July 1, 2023 to December 31, 2023 was more than 10% (the "Book Value Events").
+Each of the relevant incentive plans under the 2012 Plan and the 2021 Plan, as applicable, provide that if such a Book Value Event occurs, then the number of Performance Units granted pursuant to such plans that are outstanding as of the last day of such two quarter period will be reduced by 15%.
+As a result of the Book Value Events, Mr. Cauley and Mr. Haas forfeited 6,757 and 5,150 Performance Units, respectively in 2022, and 5,545 and 4,226 Performance Units, respectively in 2023.

-(2) The amounts in this column were calculated by multiplying \$10.50, the closing price of our common stock on December 31, 2022, by the number of awards reported.
+(2) The amounts in this column were calculated by multiplying \$8.43, the closing price of our common stock on December 31, 2023, by the number of awards reported.

-(3) Performance Units granted on March 28, 2022 with respect to performance achieved under the 2021 LTICP, 2019 LTICP and 2017 LTICP, 10% will vest on the fifth day prior to the end of the first ten calendar quarters beginning on March 26, 2023.
+(3) Performance Units granted on April 13, 2023 with respect to performance achieved under the 2020 LTICP and 2018 LTICP, 10% will vest on the fifth day prior to the end of the first ten calendar quarters beginning on March 26, 2024.